OmarBoudraa/PUNET/README.md

 Please note that I shall consider that you have git, pip3, and virtualenv.

 Steps:
-* Setup a new virtualenv using: `virtualenv -p python3 punet_keras`
+* Setup a new virtualenv using: `virtualenv -p python3 punet`
 * Install some essential packages using:
 	- `pip3 install numpy`
 	- `pip3 install pandas`